 Application and allotment

-Application for acquisition of warrants shall be made during the period from 11 May 2017 up until and including 18 May 2017.
+Application for acquisition of warrants shall be made during the period from and including 14 May 2018 up until and including 21 May 2018.
 The board of the company shall however be entitled to extend the application period for acquisitions and to set a corresponding application period for new employees whose acquisitions are made after the expiration of the initial application period.

 Should warrants of a certain category remain with the Subsidiary after all applications within the category have been satisfied, the remaining warrants shall be available for allotment to participants in another category whereby the board shall determine the distribution based on category of the participant(s), the employment category and the number of warrants applied for.
 However, such distribution must not result in the maximum amount of warrants per person in a certain category being exceeded more than 50 per cent.